dalton-baker/DepRegAttributes/README.md

 }
 ```

-## Open Generics
+## Unbound Generics
-You can register a generic class as an open generic:
+You can register a generic class as an unbound generic:
 ```c#
 [RegisterTransient]
 public class ExampleService<T>